intel-analytics/ipex-llm/docs/docs/getting-started.md

 There're several strategies that may be useful when tuning an optimization.

  * Change the learning Rate Schedule in SGD.
 Refer to [SGD docs](APIdocs/Optimizers/Optim-Methods.md#sgd) for details.
- * If overfit is seen, try use Regularization.
-Refer to [Regularizers](APIdocs/Regularizers.md).
  * Try change the initialization methods.
 Refer to [Initailizers](APIdocs/Initializers.md).
  * Try Adam or Adagrad at the first place.
 If they can't achive a good score, use SGD and find a proper learning rate schedule - it usually takes time, though.
 RMSProp is recommended for RNN models.
 Refer to [Optimization Algorithms](APIdocs/Optimizers/Optim-Methods.md) for a list of supported optimization methods.